-(1) General and administration includes all administration expense including salary and wages, investor relations and development, regulatory and filing fees, travel, and management fees, etc.
+(1) General and administration includes all administration expense including salary and wages, investor relations and development, regulatory and filing fees, and travel, etc.

-Net loss current period ended October 31, 2017 were higher than the comparative period in 2016.
+Net loss for the year ended April 30, 2018 were lower than the comparative period in 2017 and higher than the comparative period in 2016.
 Corporate activities and exploration activities have increased in 2017 since the acquisition of Caballo Blanco and Apolo.

 Corporate expenses, professional fees and exploration expense were higher than prior period due to the increase level of operating activities since the acquisition of Caballo Blanco and Apolo.
 Finance cost was higher than prior year due to the non cash accretion expense related to the convertible debenture and Caballo Blanco acquisition payables.
-The gain on fair value of the convertible debenture were resulted from the revaluation of the conversion option of the convertible debenture.
+The gain on fair value of the convertible debenture resulted from the revaluation of the conversion option of the convertible debenture.
 Foreign exchange resulted from the strengthening of the US dollar against the Canadian dollar.